py-smart-gardena/hass-gardena-smart-system/README.md

 Copy the sub-path `/hass-gardena-smart-system/custom_components/gardena_smart_system` of this repo into the path `/config/custom_components/gardena_smart_system` of your HA installation.

 Alternatively use the following commands within an SSH shell into your HA system.
-**Important:** Do NOT try to execute these commands on your PC on a mounted HA file system.
-The resulting symlink would not be broken for the HA file system.
+Do NOT try to execute these commands directly your PC on a mounted HA file system.
+The resulting symlink would be broken for the HA file system.
 ```
 cd /config
 git clone https://github.com/py-smart-gardena/hass-gardena-smart-system.git